 WHEN?
 Eight Saturday mornings (January - March) and a final, all day field trip.
 Attendance to all eight classes will be required to receive your Chaparral Naturalist Certification.
 We are now taking sign ups for our 2019 course, so please send us a note if you have an interest in joining the adventure.

 WHO?
-Those who love Nature and want to learn how to inspire others to feel the same, 16 and over.
+Those who love Nature, want to discover more about themselves, and desire to learn how to inspire others to explore the same, 16-years-old and over.

-We also strive to create permanent advocates for Nature who are willing to inspire anyone they may encounter.
-Rather than passively listening to experts, the course is organized in small, interactive groups that participate in collaborative learning experiences designed to enhance the learning process, foster friendships, and encourage volunteering in the newfound community of Nature advocates.
+We also strive to create permanent advocates for Nature who are willing to inspire others they may encounter.
+Rather than passively listening to experts, our course is organized in small, interactive groups that participate in collaborative learning experiences designed to enhance the learning process, foster friendships, and encourage volunteering in the newfound community of Nature advocates.

-A significant part of the journey to love Nature is also learning to love yourself.
-Research has confirmed what we have known intuitively for a very long time - connecting with nature is not only essential for our physical health, but our mental health as well.
+A significant part of the journey to love Nature is also learning to love yourself by rediscoverying your wild, innocent self.
+Research has confirmed what we have known intuitively for a very long time - connecting with Nature is not only essential for our physical health, but our mental health as well.
 Nature provides us the tools necessary to develop meaningful connections with ourselves and the world around us.
 Much of the social and personal pain we experience in our lives can be related to our distance from Nature.
 Therefore, we will spend a significant amount of time increasing your connection with Nature and expanding the innate love of the natural world we expressed so willingly as children.
 Please read our essay, Rediscovering the Magic of Nature, to learn more.

 We strongly believe those who do the teaching do the learning.
 Be prepared to actively participate in the adventure.
 Repeated, active participation allows the development of new neural pathways that can eventually replace old patterns.
 Wilfred Arlan Peterson said it best in his The Art of Living, Day by Day: